FROM PATIENT TO PRACTITIONER

 British Wheel of Yoga 500hr Yoga Teaching Diploma

-Three Year Sabbatical Teaching Yoga in Beijing, China
+Three Years Teaching Yoga in Beijing, China

 Anatomy Trains: Structure & Function